mefranklin6/Extron-Frontend-API/README.md

 #### Additional functions which have been added

+Hint: Built-in ECS functionality uses the same `PascalCase` as written by Extron.
+Additional features added in this project use `snake_case`.

 - `GetProperty` with the property name as `arg1` will return the property of an object.
 Available properties of an object are found in Extron ControlScript® documentation.

 - `GetProperty` can return values from the internal page/popup state machine